 international studies or comparative politics may wish to consider

 majoring in International Studies.

-Students majoring in Government have successfully pursued a wide variety
+Students majoring in Political Science have successfully pursued a wide variety

 of careers both in the public and private sectors, and in recent years